-Diabetes distress, including emotional stress and depression, is associated with a higher risk of binge eating in people with type 1 diabetes, and has been shown to negatively affect blood sugar control.
+Diabetes distress can include emotional stress and depression.
+It is associated with a higher risk of binge eating in people with type 1 diabetes.
+It has also been shown to negatively affect blood sugar control.

 More about the effects of diabetes distress on eating and blood sugar

 Diabetes distress is a condition specific to people living with type 1 diabetes.
 It is the negative emotions, guilt and frustration about having diabetes that people with type 1 diabetes frequently report.
 Researchers are studying its relationship to binge eating (eating a lot of food in a short time) and poor control over blood sugar.
-Diabetes distress places people with type 1 diabetes at risk for binge eating and a cycle of negative emotions and high blood sugar.
+Diabetes distress places people with type 1 diabetes at risk for binge eating.
+They are also at higher risk of experiencing a cycle of negative emotions and high blood sugar.

 In this study of 83 people with type 1 diabetes, nearly half reported binge eating during a 3-day period.
 Of these participants, nearly all of them (93%) reported feelings of guilt, frustration, and distress before eating.
 Additionally, blood glucose tested 2 hours after a meal in participants who reported binge eating was higher than in participants who did not report binge eating.